Janis Cole: Later works

 After P4W came Hookers on Davie (1984, 86), which followed street prostitution, this time located in Vancouver.
 This film was well received, helping the pair to a second Genie Award.

 Cole continued her work in the industry, making films such as Calling the Shots (1988) and Bowie: One in a Million (2001).

 Calling the Shots (1988), is a documentary that sees Cole and Dale interviewing and recording women who work within the feature film business, reflecting on their time and trials over their careers.

-Bowie: One in a Million (2001), Cole's final piece is a portrait of the life of Cathy Bowie, who was murdered by her husband George Jackson.
+Bowie: One in a Million (2001), Cole's final piece, is a portrait of the life of Cathy Bowie, who was murdered by her husband George Jackson.
 After her life became a headline, Bowie faded into a statistic.
-This 10 minute short was a tribute to Bowie, who herself was a friend of Cole's.
+This 10-minute short was a tribute to Bowie, who herself was a friend of Cole's.

+Academia

-Cole worked as a professor at OCAD University in Toronto for thirty years and is now Professor Emerita.
+Cole worked as a professor at OCAD University in Toronto for 30 years and is now professor emerita.

+Spectrum Films

+Dale and Cole decided to develop and operate the Toronto-based independent production company called Spectrum Films in the early 1980s.
+They registered the name as a partnership but when they tried to incorporate the company in the late 1980s, discovered that the name had already been used for another company.
+They therefore incorporated it as Spectrum-One Films Inc. Spectrum Films produced independent films of various lengths and genres, including Hookers on Davie; Calling the shots; P4W : prison for women; Blood & donuts; Thin line; The making of Agnes of God; and Dangerous offender.
+The company won a number of awards, including the 1988 Theatrical Producers Achievement Award and the 1994 Toronto Arts Award.
+It folded sometime between 2002 and 2026.